- Anthony Weiner on his current sexting habits: ‘None of your business’

 Topic - Phil Bryant

-The Mississippi Senate on Thursday advanced a bill that supporters say is designed to make the criminal justice system more efficient and less expensive.
+Mississippi Gov. Phil Bryant on Monday signed a bill designed to make the criminal justice system more efficient and less expensive.

-Mississippi county tax collectors and deputy tax collectors could be in line for pay boosts up to $6,500 a year.
+Mississippi county tax collectors and deputy tax collectors could get pay boosts up to $6,500 a year.

 Legislation to make Mississippi's criminal justice system more efficient and less expensive won final approval Thursday from state lawmakers.